 Other verses clearly teaching this include Matthew 20:28, Mark 10:45, Romans 3:25, 4:25, Galatians 1:3-4, 3:13: 1 Timothy 2:6, and 1 John 2:2, 4:10.

 In the last verse above, that phrase "the just for the unjust" - a theme which underlies so many of the verses that we have looked at - is so important.
-It's important, because the basis for the rejection of the doctrine of Penal Substitutionary Atonement consists almost entirely of various philosophical rejections of this principle.
-They essentially argue, using "the wisdom of this world" (1 Corinthians 3:19, Colossians 2:8), that God would never do such a thing as punish "the just for the unjust".
+It is important, because the basis for the rejection of the doctrine of Penal Substitutionary Atonement consists almost entirely of various philosophical rejections of this principle.
+The opponents of this doctrine essentially argue, using the wisdom of this world (1 Corinthians 3:19, Colossians 2:8), that God would never do such a thing as punish "the just for the unjust".
 Yet, as this article has shown repeatedly, that is the entire crux of God's plan to redeem mankind.

 If that goes against philosophical principles of this world, that's perfectly fine.
-God can choose any means of justification that He sees fit, and if He says that Penal Substitution satisfies justice, then who on earth would dare to disagree?
-On what basis does a person say He's wrong, beyond a fallible philosophical argument, resting on a far lower authority than the clear witness of Scripture?
+God can choose any means of justification that He sees fit, and if He says that Penal Substitution satisfies justice, then there is no basis to disagree, beyond a fallible philosophical argument, resting on a far lower authority than the clear witness of Scripture.

 In closing, it's important to understand that although Jesus took our sins upon himself, He did not personally become a sinner, nor did those sins become His.
 They were our sins, imputed to Him, so that He could bear the penalty for them.